jakedmtr/heart-disease-analysis/README_old.md

 ## Data Cleaning

-This is the data cleaning performed on the Kaggle data set.
-For the Cleveland data set the data was already cleaned.
 - I checked for missing values; fortunately there were none.
 - I checked for duplicate records; as mentioned above there were 723 duplicates recorded and purged.
 - No invalid values recorded